VTTCAU/VTT_TRACKING/README.md

-# vtt_tracking_friends

 # VTT_TRACKING

-# This repository mainly use Image-Text-Embedding method.
+This repository mainly use Image-Text-Embedding method.